Many runners look for a simple answer.

 What is a good heart rate for easy runs

-If there’s one place where heart rate matters most, it’s during easy runs.
+If there is one place where heart rate matters most, it is during easy runs.

-They run too fast, their heart rate goes too high, and the run stops being “easy”.
+They run slightly too fast, their heart rate drifts higher than intended, and the run stops being truly easy even though it still feels comfortable.

 What “good” actually looks like